SANDIA SEED BLOG

 Leave the Leaves!

 Rather than strip your garden and flower beds to bare soil over the winter, leave the leaves and even the perennial plant stalks and leaves.
-By doing this, you create a native bee habitat (most bees nest underground, and mulch helps keep them warm and insulated).
-Leaving leaves and grass clippings on your garden beds also helps to feed and insulate the soil during the winter months.
+Leaving leaves and grass clippings on your garden beds helps to feed and insulate the soil during the winter months.
+Leaf litter can also provide shelter for hibernating bees, including bumblebees and the larvae of butterflies and moths.
 You'll find that the soil will be rich and moist come spring if you give it a nice thick blanket of mulched leaves and grass clippings.
 By spring, you'll find that most of the leaves have reduced to near nothing, and you can dig them into the soil to continue to feed for the year.
-Note: we do usually clear out vegetable plant leaves and stalks at the end of the season, especially if there is any powdery mildew or other diseases or pests.

 PLANTS TO AVOID PLANTING WITH PEPPERS:

-Plants to avoid planting near peppers include pole beans, mustards, soybeans, lima beans, fennel, cabbage, broccoli, brussel sprouts, cauliflower, collards, kale, turnips, and strawberries.
+Plants to avoid planting near peppers include pole beans, mustards, soybeans, lima beans, fennel, cabbage, broccoli, brussel sprouts, cauliflower, collards, kale, and turnips.
 You can grow them nearby in a garden of course, just don't plant them right next to your pepper plants, many of these get very large and will take over and shade your pepper plants, which means: less peppers.

 Companion Plants for Chile Peppers ensure a great harvest!